apache/pulsar/site2/docs/functions-develop.md

 ```
 SerDe works in the following ways in Java Functions.
 - If the input and output topics have schema, Pulsar Functions use schema for SerDe.
-- If the input and output topics do not exist, Pulsar Functions adopt the following rules to determine SerDe:
+- If the input or output topics do not exist, Pulsar Functions adopt the following rules to determine SerDe:
   - If the schema type is specified, Pulsar Functions use the specified schema type.
   - If SerDe is specified, Pulsar Functions use the specified SerDe, and the schema type for input and output topics is `Byte`.
   - If neither the schema type nor SerDe is specified, Pulsar Functions use the built-in SerDe.
 For non-primitive schema type, the built-in SerDe serializes and deserializes objects in the `JSON` format.